btholt/complete-intro-to-react-v5/lessons/context.md

 Again, this is a contrived example.
 What we're doing here is overkill and should be accomplished via React's normal patterns.
 But let's check out what this looks like.

-Imagine if we wanted to make the search box at the top of the page appear on the search-params page and the results page and re-use that component.
-And we want to make that state stick between the two.
-This means the state has live outside of those routes.
-We could use Redux for it, we could React itself, or we're going to use context, to teach you what that looks like.
+Imagine if we wanted to let the user choose a simple theme for the site.
+And we want to make that theme stick as the user navigates across different pages.
+This means the state has to live outside of the route where it's selected.
+We could use Redux for this, we could use React itself, or we're going to use context, to teach you what that looks like.

-Make a new file called ThemeContext.js
+Make a new file called ThemeContext.js:

 ```javascript
 import { createContext } from "react";